-It would be unfair on yourself if you expected to turn up to every workout feeling 100%.
-Often, you turn up to the gym (or wherever you exercise) feeling tired, lethargic and unmotivated.
-If this sounds like you, finding the best pre-workout may hold the power to alleviate your training lull.
+You can't expect to turn up to every workout feeling 100%.
+Sometimes, you'll go to the gym feeling tired, lethargic and unmotivated, and if that sounds familiar, finding the best pre-workout supplement may be all that's needed to get you out of your training lull.

-There's science behind it, too: a study published in the Journal of the International Society of Sports Nutrition reported that combining pre-workout with HIIT workouts resulted in significant increases in VO2 max, training volume and lean body mass while also speeding up the rate at which moderately-trained recreational athletes lost body fat.
+Don't believe in the power of pre-workout?
+Well, a study published in the Journal of the International Society of Sports Nutrition reported that combining pre-workout with HIIT sessions resulted in significant increases in VO2 max, training volume and lean body mass, while also speeding up the rate at which moderately trained recreational athletes lost body fat.

-Likewise, you'll also find a guide to the products that can give you a natural pre-workout boost as well as the Men’s Health-approved products.
+You'll also find a guide to the products that can give you a natural pre-workout boost, plus the best pre-workout supplements money can buy, as tested by the Men’s Health Lab.

 Consider this article your pre pre-workout.

-If you don't fuel yourself properly before exercises or hard workouts, you'll be less energised, weaker and will fatigue faster than normal.
+If you don't fuel yourself properly before exercises or hard workouts, you'll be less energised, weaker and will tire faster than normal.
 That's a fact.
-Pre-workout is designed to help fight this, to help you keep going harder and for longer.
-So while the supplement can be taken in a variety of formats — from meals, to shakes to pills and more — they're all designed to boost energy levels and increase focus.
+Pre-workout is designed to help fight this and keep you going harder, for longer.
+While the supplement can be taken in a variety of formats — from meals to shakes to pills and more — they're all designed to boost energy levels and increase focus.

 For many, pre-workout supplements are usually mixed with a drink and taken around 30 minutes before the beginning of a workout.
-That's because, by supplying your body with extra carbohydrates, the glucose in the pre-workout helps raise blood sugar levels and supply additional energy during a workout.
-In short, they're much more energising than a banana, shot of espresso or a black coffee.
+By giving your body extra carbohydrates, it helps raise blood sugar levels and supply additional energy during exercise.
+In short, they're much more energising than a banana or a black coffee.

-Still, it pays to read the ingredients label before you invest in a fresh pot of pre-workout.
-Caffeine is the key ingredient to look out for as the content can vary from mild to way too much, and in extreme cases, high levels of caffeine can cause some pretty serious health issues like anxiety, insomnia and high blood pressure.
+And it pays to read the ingredients label before you invest in a fresh pot of pre-workout.
+Caffeine is the key ingredient to look out for as the content can vary from mild to way too much, and in extreme cases, high levels of caffeine can cause some pretty serious health issues such as anxiety, insomnia and high blood pressure.

-Creatine Monohydrate: Another popular supplement among gym-goers, creatine is included in many pre-workouts due to its potential to increase muscle power and performance during training.
+Creatine Monohydrate: A popular supplement among gym-goers, creatine is included in many pre-workouts due to its potential to increase muscle power and performance during training.

 BCAAs: Branch chain amino acids have been found to improve endurance during a workout and increase strength by maintaining cellular energy and supporting protein synthesis.